Dong Hyun Kim: Ultimate Fighting Championship

 Kim made his UFC debut at UFC 84 against Jason Tan, methodically breaking down his opponent and ultimately winning by technical knockout in the third round.
-With his performance, Kim became the first Korean to win in the octagon.
-Kim's appearance drew considerable attention in Korea.
+With his performance and victory, Kim became the actual first fighter from South Korea to fight in the UFC, although both UFC and the media at times mistakenly label the former American fighter, Joe Son, as the first Korean UFC fighter, most likely because of Son's ethnicity.
+Kim's appearance drew considerable attention in South Korea, since his UFC debut was in 2008, which was five years after when MMA was introduced and popularized in South Korea by Spirit MC, the country's pioneering MMA organization.
 One week before the event, a prime time, hour-long special about Kim was aired on Korean television.
 Though Kim's bout did not air on the UFC pay-per-view, it aired live on Korean television, and was then replayed twice more before the regular event coverage resumed.

 He made his second octagon appearance at UFC 88, capturing a split decision over The Ultimate Fighter 7 alumnus Matt Brown.
 During this fight, Kim's conditioning was very poor due to jet lag, and visa problems prevented him from bringing a coach.
 In the first round, Kim threatened Brown with a standing rear-naked choke and took Brown's back on numerous occasions but became exhausted in the second.
 In the third, Kim used some effective ground-and-pound and cut Brown with an elbow.
 All three judges scored the bout 29–28, two in Kim's favor and one in Brown's favor.
 The decision was contested by the crowd in attendance with noticeable booing.

 Kim returned to the octagon in Las Vegas, Nevada, on January 31, 2009, as he faced off against fellow judo practitioner Karo Parisyan at UFC 94.
 With Frank Mir in his corner who served as his boxing coach prior to the fight.
-Kim originally lost to Parisyan via split decision.
-Fans in attendance booed the decision, and former UFC champions Matt Hughes, Randy Couture and UFC president Dana White have commented that they thought Kim had won the fight.
-Afterwards, however, Parisyan tested positive for three banned pain killers: Hydrocodone, Hydromorphone and Oxymorphone.
-The Nevada Athletic Commission declared the match a No Contest, and Parisyan was suspended for nine months.
-Later on March 5, 2009, Kim signed a four fight extension with the UFC.
+Kim lost to Parisyan on split decision although fans in attendance booed the decision, and former UFC champions Matt Hughes, Randy Couture and UFC president Dana White commented that they thought Kim won the fight.
+Afterwards, however, Parisyan tested positive for three banned pain killers: Hydrocodone, Hydromorphone and Oxymorphone, leading the Nevada Athletic Commission to declare the match a No Contest, and a nine month suspensuon for Parisyan.
+Later, on March 5, 2009, Kim signed a four fight extension with the UFC.